Weird Science

 Polish version is here

-The lunar halo is one of the fascinating optical phenomena observable in the night sky.
-The sight of a luminous ring encircling the Moon's disk inspires awe and prompts reflection on the beauty of our atmosphere.
-Since ancient times, people have taken note of this extraordinary phenomenon, attributing various mystical meanings to it.
-It was also believed that halos (both lunar and solar) foretold weather changes, and in some cultures, they were interpreted as signs of divine presence or impending significant events.
+The lunar halo is one of the most fascinating optical phenomena visible in the night sky.
+The sight of a luminous ring encircling the Moon’s disk inspires awe and reflection on the beauty of our atmosphere.
+Since ancient times, people have observed this extraordinary phenomenon and attributed to it a variety of mystical meanings.
+It was also believed that halos, both lunar and solar, foretold changes in the weather, and in some cultures they were interpreted as signs of divine presence or impending important events.

-In European cultures, this phenomenon was often considered a harbinger of storms, snowfalls, or other abrupt atmospheric changes.
-Similar beliefs prevailed in Asia—ancient Chinese priests and astrologers read optical phenomena in the sky as messages from gods and imperial ancestors.
-Among indigenous peoples of the Americas, the halo symbolized balance and the cyclical nature of nature.
+In European cultures, this phenomenon was often regarded as a harbinger of storms, snowfalls, or other sudden atmospheric changes.
+Similar beliefs existed in Asia, where ancient Chinese priests and astrologers read optical phenomena in the sky as messages from the gods and imperial ancestors.
+Among Indigenous peoples of the Americas, the halo symbolized harmony and the cyclical nature of life and the natural world.

-Today, thanks to scientific research, we know that it is an optical effect associated with the refraction of light in ice crystals.
-Despite this scientific explanation, its remarkable appearance continues to evoke admiration and interest, serving as a reminder of the beauty and mystery of the world around us.
+Today, thanks to scientific research, we know that this is an optical effect caused by the refraction of light in ice crystals.
+Despite this scientific explanation, its remarkable appearance continues to inspire admiration and curiosity, reminding us of the beauty and mystery of the world around us.

-This phenomenon occurs due to the refraction of moonlight in tiny ice crystals suspended in the upper layers of the atmosphere, typically in cirrus or cirrostratus clouds.
-As light passes through these ice crystals, it is refracted at an angle of 22°, leading to the formation of a characteristic ring with that exact diameter around the Moon.
-Similar to solar halos, the inner edge of the ring is the brightest, and the sky within the halo appears darker than the surrounding sky.
+This phenomenon occurs when moonlight is refracted by tiny ice crystals suspended in the upper layers of the atmosphere, typically within cirrus or cirrostratus clouds.
+As the light passes through these crystals, it is bent at an angle of 22 degrees, forming a distinct ring of exactly that diameter around the Moon.
+As in the case of solar halos, the inner edge of the ring appears the brightest, while the sky inside the halo looks darker than the surrounding sky.

-Lunar halos appear in the presence of high-altitude clouds, such as cirrostratus or cirrus, which contain ice crystals floating at altitudes of 5-10 kilometers.
+Lunar halos appear in the presence of high-altitude clouds such as cirrostratus or cirrus, which contain ice crystals floating at altitudes of five to ten kilometers.

 Observations